jasonemiller/jasonemiller.github.io/_posts/2024-07-06-CW-and-zero-crossing.md

 tags: code, python, signal  processing, data
 ---

+EDIT:  cleaned up the script a tiny bit.

 The other day an amateur radio guy, @MW1CFN@mastodon.radio, poster to Mastodon a question.

 > Anybody know of a straightforward way to analyse the sound recordings from SAQ transmissions and plot how the frequency varies over time?